 Sometimes there are changes in practice close to the assessment day.
 You should answer any questions in the assessment as you would in practice on that day.
 If there has been a change in practice that affects a question after it has been written, this will be considered by the Board of Assessors after the sitting.

-Make sure that if you attend any study days, or use any study materials, that they are up to date and reflect the question styles explained in section 5.3.
+Make sure that if you attend any study days, or use any study materials, that they are up to date.

 5.5 Requesting a reasonable adjustment for the registration assessment